IvarHenckel/LearningBash/README.md

     curl <some url> > <new file name>
     # -O instead of > while just give it the original filename
     # -o <new_file_name> can be used instead of > with the same behaviour.
     # curl -I <some_url> will present info on the file.
 Can be good to use before downloading.

+### When to you need to put double quotes on variables?

+"General rule: quote it if it can either be empty or contain spaces (or any whitespace really) or special characters (wildcards).
+Not quoting strings with spaces often leads to the shell breaking apart a single argument into many."

+I interpret this as: You should always use "" if you're working with strings.
+You don't need to if you're working with numerical values.
+If you're unsure, just put a "" there, it doesn't hurt.

+## Debugging Bash
+You can run with debug using->

+    bash -x ./helloScript.sh

+You can achieve the same thing by putting -x after the shebang->

+    #!/usr/bin/env bash -x

+A third way to debug is to use the following inside the script.->

+    set -x # When you want debugging to start in the script

+    # Some code you want to debug...

+    set +x # When you want debugging to stop in the script

 ## TODO:
-- Divide this file into several md files in the Docs folder if it get's to long.
-Maybe just divide everything into smaller sections, depends on how much we end up with.
-- Don't forget to checkout how this md file renders before pushing.
-(Use Ctrl+Shift+V to see the preview)
-- Sometimes in the tutorials they quote variables.
-Sometimes they don't.
-What does it mean and when should you do it?
 - To get some pactical experience write a script to patch jar files.
 - Any other ideas on practical experience?
-- Isn't it possible to make named parameters to functions?